-Want to invest in the stock market but don’t think you can afford it?
+Want to start investing but don’t think you can?
 Think again!

 You just have to be selective about where and how you invest your money.